AlexsLemonade/2020-july-training/workshop/posting-errors-guidelines.md

 <p>We use the <b>Cancer Data Science Slack</b> for communication.
 If you haven't yet joined Cancer Data Science Slack, you will need to follow the [set up procedures described here](../virtual-setup/slack-procedures.md).

-During and after the workshop, we encourage you to post your coding questions to your Slack training channel.
+During and after the workshop, we encourage you to post your code error question to your Slack training channel.
 But, asking questions about code in such a way that others can readily help you can be tricky and is a skill itself!

 Here we've laid out guidelines for posting your question so that your peers and the CCDL team will readily be able to help you find a solution.